whitneyburton/portfolios/students/1602/sal-espinosa/20160311-sal-espinosa-m1.md

 *Feedback from Thom and Chris*
 * Sal is great at contributing his ideas without overriding the collaborative process.
 If we teamed up again, we could take turns on who's driving to shake up the dynamics of the group.
 * Sal did an excellent job communicating with the team and sharing ideas.
 Something the team could do better next time, we should have run the unit tests first to establish a solid baseline.

+*Feedback from Kami*
+I asked Kami for more general feedback, not related to any specific project.
+* Sal is quickly becoming one of the best people that I know.
+His poise and his kindness to other people are something that we can all aspire to.
+I see him as one of those people that plugs away with quiet brilliance, always willing to help others, whether by answering questions or supporting them through their day.
+I think that Sal can bring a lot to Turing, and I look forward to seeing him step up as a leader over the coming months.

 ### DTR Memo